Time for Yourself: What Matters Most in Old Age

 Prohibitions for Those Over 60:

-• Don’t rush and enjoy the little things;
+• Don’t rush; enjoy the small things;

 • Don’t chase perfection;